ThreeRiversAINexus/softbeing/README.md

 }
 ```

-The most important to change will be "name", "monitored_guilds", "notice_roles" and any log files.
-For the most part you can leave llm_configuration alone.
+The most important to change will be "name", "monitored_guilds", "notice_roles", "focus_+roles" and any log files.
+For the most part you can leave "llm_configuration" alone.
 This is also where you'd configure the bot's ElevenLabs voice if you choose to use it.

+monitored_guilds uses the name of the server and the list inside of it is the list of channels that the softbeing will monitor.

+notice_roles (really, just 1 role) is the name of the role that users will have in Discord

 ## Personality File